 Isaac was also a member of the Japanese Baptist Church in Seattle.
 Isaac’s interests included a love of classical music, especially the music of J.S.
 Bach.
 He was also interested in black and white photography, and developed and printed his own photos.
 Isaac never relinquished his Japanese citizenship but remained a permanent resident of the United States.

-Isaac is survived by his wife of 62 years, Lensey Chao Namioka, his daughters Aki Namioka and Michi Garrison, his grandchildren Leila Garrison, Brendan Garrison and Sven Nilsson, and his son-in-law Erik Nilsson.
+Isaac passed away peacefully at home on September 25th, 2019.
+He is survived by his wife of 62 years, Lensey Chao Namioka, his daughters Aki Namioka and Michi Garrison, his grandchildren Leila Garrison, Brendan Garrison, and Sven Nilsson, and his son-in-law Erik Nilsson.